vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

     - loads `.bashrc`, `.profile` and other configuration files
     - and many many more.

-- After all of these operations we can see the call of the `reader_loop` function which defined in the `eval.c` read the given program name & arguments, it calls the `execute_command` function from the `execute_cmd.c` source code file.
-The `execute_command` function which in turn calls following function chain:
+- After all of these operations you can see the call of the `reader_loop` function defined in the `eval.c` which reads the given program name & arguments, it calls the `execute_command` function from the `execute_cmd.c` source code file which in turn calls following function chain which makes different checks like do we need to start `subshell`, was it builtin `bash` function or not etc.

 ```
 execute_command